cmkobel/CompareM2/README.md

    echo "alias assemblycomparator2='conda activate assemblycomparator2; snakemake --snakefile ${ASSCOM2_BASE}/snakefile --profile ${ASSCOM2_BASE}/configs/slurm/ --cluster-config ${ASSCOM2_BASE}/configs/cluster.yaml --use-singularity'" >> ~/.bashrc
    ```
    Hint: You can interchange `--use-conda` and `--use-singularity` for changing how assemblycomparator2 runs the jobs.
 Please note that running assemblycomparator2 locally with conda is not fully developed or tested, and has a high probability of failing.
 If you have access to Singularity, use it.

- * Optionally: Assemblycomparator2 comes handy with some scripts for setting up Kraken2 and Mashscreen.
+   * assemblycomparator2 supports Kraken2.
+If you already have a local copy of a kraken database, you can set the `ASSCOM2_KRAKEN_DB` system variable to its path.
+If you don't have a local copy, assemblycomparator2 comes handy with some scripts for setting up Kraken2 and Mashscreen.
 There are two scripts for Kraken2; one small "Standard" (8GB) and one huge "PlusPF" (50GB).
    ```
    # Kraken2
    $ASSCOM2_BASE/scripts/set-up-kraken2_Standard_8GB.sh